hydroponictrash/AWGResearch/README.md

 The folders are used for Zortero (https://www.zotero.org/), once installed you can do file>>import to bring in the files.
 There is a simple HTML file included to quickly view the information.

+For those new to github or you never have used this, press the green 'code' button and then press 'Download Zip' to download the files.